microsoft/superbenchmark/docs/getting-started/installation.md

 :::tip Tips
 It is fine if you have only one GPU node and want to try SuperBench on it.
-Control node could also be one of the managed nodes.
+Control node and managed node can co-locate on the same machine.
 :::

 ## Managed nodes